-Council expects all decisions made in regards to delivery of infrastructure to be environmentally conscious, and consider the environmental implications as well as the financial and level of service implications.
+Council expects all decisions made regarding delivery of infrastructure to be environmentally conscious and consider the environmental implications as well as the financial and level of service implications.
 Council's goal is to meet all environmental consent requirements, and to minimise the negative impacts that infrastructure services have on the environment.